-- Is there a data retention policy for the duration and retirement of old data/systems?
+- Is there a data retention policy for duration and retirement of old data/systems?

 Data categorization is the process of identifying critical master data elements to be secured, who makes decisions for these elements, and what is the value of the data to the business.
-Categorization can range from simple—choosing fields for data obfuscation, to complex—categorization of data in a confidentiality model.
+Categorization can range from simple, like choosing fields for data obfuscation, to complex categorization of data in a confidentiality model.

-- How do you build awareness of the problem and build an engagement process for new projects?
+- How to build awareness of the problem and build an engagement process for new projects?

 - What is required to implement a data categorization project to prioritize the level of security?

-- Who should have access to the different categorizations of data?
+- Who should have access to the different categories of data?

-- What data requires obfuscation in offline scenarios?
+- What data should be entirely obfuscated in offline scenarios?

-Automation of the protection of data at rest can use the same tools used for production systems.
+Automating the protection of data at rest can be done through the same tools used for production systems.